 Table of contents:

 Benzodiazepines, often referred to as benzos, are prescription drugs used to treat a broad spectrum of physical ailments and mental health disorders.
-They are often used to treat moderate to severe anxiety, epileptic seizures, panic attacks, and in some cases, to manage withdrawal symptoms from other central nervous system depressants, such as alcohol or opioids.
+They are often used to treat moderate to severe anxiety disorders, epileptic seizures, muscle spasms, panic attacks, and in some cases, to manage withdrawal symptoms from other central nervous system depressants, such as alcohol withdrawal.
 They are usually prescribed for short-term use, owing to their high potential for addiction.

 Most forms of benzodiazepines come in pill form for oral consumption, but some brands, such as Valium, can also be taken intravenously in the form of a clear, odorless liquid.
 While legal when prescribed, there is a black market for benzodiazepines, often used when people can no longer get them as prescription medication.
 Some street terms for benzodiazepines include tranks, downers, bars, sticks, French fries, ladders, or simply benzo(s).